Clark scholarship winners announced

 The Foundation anticipates providing more than $4.1 million in scholarships for the coming year.

-Nearly 15,000 students having participated in the program since its inception in 1961.
+Nearly 15,000 students have participated in the program since its inception in 1961.

-A list of recipients of initial grants for the 2023-24 academic year follows.
+A list of initial grant recipients for the 2023-24 academic year follows.

 Julianna Frances Abbruzzese, Chase Benson, Ariana Elizabeth Bosc, Kyra Faith Cornelia, Lilia Estrada, Jeremiah Hillhouse, Sydney Rose Kukulech, Ivan Anthony Latella-Chicaiza, Joleen Camille Lusk, Lydia Victoria Lusk, Arianna Mosenson, and Cheney Kathleen West.